Fullmetal Alchemist: Brotherhood

 I can't say enough good things about this series, but I feel like watching it for yourself would make you understand why I gave it a perfect score.
 Everything about the series is flawless, from the epic and involved story to the pacing and mood, to the music and animation and depth of characters.
 It really is rare for a series like this to come along that not only succeeds at keeping your attention for 26 episodes, but for 51.
 What are you waiting for?
 Check this out as soon as you can." -sothis

 Watch.
-This is the Sequel & Ending to the FMA 2003 Story Line.
+This is the Sequel & Ending to the FMA 2003 Filler Story.

 Skip, this is just a Recap.